ElementsProject/libwally-core/README.md

 and pip install, e.g.:

 ```
-+pip install wallycore-0.3.0-py27-none-linux_x86_64.whl
+pip install wallycore-0.4.0-cp27-cp27mu-linux_x86_64.whl
 ```

 For egg releases, untar the tarball which will create a directory of the form `wallcore-<platform>-<python version>`.
 You can install using:

 ```
-python3 <dir>/setup.py easy_install <dir>/*.egg
+python <dir>/setup.py easy_install <dir>/*.egg
 ```

-The script `tools/build_python_eggs.sh` builds the release files and can be used as an example for your own deployments.
+The script `tools/build_python_eggs.sh` builds the release files and can be used as an example for your own python projects.

 ### Android

-Android builds are currently supported for all Android binary targets using a toolchain directory created with the Android SDK tool `make_standalone_toolchain.py`.
+Android builds are currently supported for all Android binary targets using a toolchain directory created with the Android NDK tool `make_standalone_toolchain.py`.
 The script `tools/android_helpers.sh` can be sourced from the shell or scripts to make it easier to produce builds: